Finding Freedom Through Insight Meditation

 PREREQUISITES FOR THIS RETREAT

-We invite anyone with a sincere interest in the Buddha Dhamma to join us for this retreat.
-You will need to complete an application for the retreat, and it will be reviewed by the teacher.
+We invite invite anyone with a sincere interest in the Buddha Dhamma to join us for this retreat.
+You will need to complete an application for the retreat, and it will be reviewed by the teachers.

 Please be sure to fill out the application sections asking for any meditation and retreat experience, as this information will be helpful to the teachers.
 Where applicable, include details of the retreats, including teachers’ names, dates, location and length of the retreat.

 The retreat will be limited to 20 practitioners, so early application is suggested.
 It is asked that retreatants commit themselves fully to their stay.
 All business and family obligations should be taken care of prior to arrival so that practice and study can be uninterrupted.

 Brian Lesage has practiced Buddhist meditation since 1988 and has taught meditation since 2000.
 He has studied in the Zen, Theravada and Tibetan schools of Buddhism.
 He was ordained in the Rinzai Zen tradition in 1996.
 His training in Vipassana Meditation includes doing extended meditation retreats in Myanmar (Burma), Nepal, and India as well as numerous retreats in the U.S. He leads retreats and teaches meditation courses nationwide.
 Brian also has a private practice in Somatic Experiencing, which is a naturalistic approach to healing trauma.
 You can visit his website for Somatic Experiencing at: www.liberatingawareness.com.